 Suppliers: Evolis, Fargo, Magicard and NiSCA, are major vendors whose products account for approximately 70% of TransTech's revenue.
+TransTech buys, packages and distributes products from these vendors after issuing purchase orders.
 Our products do not have any limit on availability, subject to proper payment of outstanding invoices.